akkamo/akkamo/README.md

 	  true
 	}
 	```
-* inject, there are two methods
+* inject,there are two variant of the method
 	1. without parameter - this method returns "default" instance of the service if exists
 	2. with parameter `key` and `strict` - this method returns instance of service registered under given `key`,
-	if nothing is registered under key and `strict` is equal `true` then default value is returned if exists.
+	if nothing is registered under key and `strict` is equal `false` then default value is returned if exists.

-	> todo why so benevolent system + plugin
+	> Why we are so benevolent in inject method, why default value injected if nothing is found under given key?
+	> 1. We want have the system that is able to start with minimal or zero configuration.
+	> 2. We want have almost all injections parametrized by a key it gives to us freedom configure system in very flexible ways.
+	> Please read the chapter: "How to write Module, conventions & rules" for further details.
+* registered -

 ### 2.3 Order
 >todo - dependencies are managed by order